-5.1 Compare and contrast similarities and differences between different languages, reflecting, in a guided way, on the ways that they function.
+5.1 Compare and contrast similarities and differences between different languages, reflecting, in progressively autonomous way, on the ways that they function.

-- 5.2 Use and differentiate, in a guided way, knowledge and strategies to improve communication and learning of English. - 5.3 Record and apply progress and difficulties in their learning of English, recognising aspects they need to improve and participating in self-evaluation like that suggested in the European Language Portfolio (ELP).
+5.2 Use and differentiate, in progressively autonomous way, knowledge and strategies to improve communication and learning of English.
+5.3 Record and apply, in a guided way, progress and difficulties in their learning of English, recognising aspects they need to improve and participating in self-evaluation like those suggested in the European Language Portfolio (ELP).